JMCCROWELL/designing-dungeons/docs/chapter11.md

 So there you have it!
 A six (+1) room cluster designed around a naturalistic domestic space, but which includes a magic pool, locked doors, a magic potion, secret tunnels, golden eggs, flying knives, zombies, and a talking spider.
 Even just typing that out makes me feel pretty solid.
 It's an interesting, choice-filled space that helps frame the adventure quickly.

-# Warren's dungeon: Barrow House of the Headless Mage
+# Warren's dungeon: Barrow House of the Headless Mage <span class="label label-purple">Resource</span>

 {: .warren}
 > The dungeon I completed as part of this project can be found [here](https://docs.google.com/presentation/d/1KFNiakc9GHBN2N-2mC-WxUAT3gvDRdPfElFn0I32zQk/edit#slide=id.g338c55e65a1_0_17).